aidenrobert/truffle/README.md

 ## Other utilities

 ### `truffle.preprocess`:
 Preprocesses raw MBS data files in the way that chooses the input parameters needed for the classification algorithm, and other parameters useful for analysis.
+This routine also includes the decision tree method, and code, developed by Gabriel Freitas for [Freitas et al. (2022)](https://pubs.rsc.org/en/content/articlelanding/2022/ea/d2ea00047d).

 ### `truffle.concentration`:
 Calculates concentrations with a chosen time resolution for a given dataframe of particles.
+This routine is also based on code produced by Gabriel Freitas, hosted at [https://github.com/SU-air/instrumentation-MBS](https://github.com/SU-air/instrumentation-MBS).